outfox/fennecs/README.md

 ### **fenn**ecs is not recommended for beginning developers.

+It requires advanced knowledge of C# and game development to use effectively.

+**fenn**ecs isn't a runtime or drop-in optimizer.
+Instead, it requires logic designed for it from the ground up.

 It is no a game engine, nor a game framework.
 You still need one of those (but the choice is yours!)

-**fenn**ecs isn't a runtime or drop-in optimizer.
-Instead, it requires logic designed for it from the ground up.

 It does not provide game features (like character controllers, transforms, etc.), it's a library that enables you to implement your own (or re-use existing) game logic.